Configuration

 Basic Configuration Structure

-A typical han.yml file has two main sections:
+A typical han.yml file has these main sections:

 # Global hook settings